Lecturers and Assistants

 Lecturer at subjects:

-2nd-cycle master’s study – Migration, The Dynamics of Cross-border cooperation, Strategies of European Integration
+2nd level – Migration, The Management of Cross-border cooperation, Strategies of European Integration

 Additional links: /

-Dejan Valentinčič, born in 1987, obtained both his LL.B degree and LL.M degree with honors from the European School of Law in Nova Gorica and his Ph.D. from the School of Advanced Social Studies in Nova Gorica.
-In the past, he was employed as a teaching assistant at SGES, a legal consultant at the Slovenian Environment Agency, junior researcher at SASS, a clerk at Court of Appeals in Koper, and as a secretary in two minister’s cabinets at Government’s Office for Slovenians Abroad.
+Dejan Valentinčič, born in 1987, obtained both his LL.B degree and LL.M degree with honors from the European Faculty of Law in Nova Gorica and his Ph.D. from the School of Advanced Social Studies in Nova Gorica.
+His doctoral supervisor was international recognized sociologist Nikolai Genov, professor emeritus of Freie Universität Berlin and his co-supervisor was lawyer Jernej Letnar Černič.
+In the past, he was employed as a teaching assistant at SGES, a legal consultant at the Slovenian Environment Agency, junior researcher at SASS, a legal clerk at Court of Appeals in Koper, and as a secretary in two minister’s cabinets at Governmental Office for Slovenians Abroad.
 During his studies, he was stagier in the European Parliament.
 At that time he has spent three summers in Klagenfurt (Celovec), where he was a journalist at the Nedelja, Slovenian minority’s newspaper.
 Since then he has been writing for various newspapers.
 He is also active in many non-governmental organizations.